samangine/ecommerce-react/README.md

 Cloning the Repository:
 – If the destination doesn’t exist or is empty, it clones the remote repository into that directory.
+Cloning the Repository:
+– If the destination doesn’t exist or is empty, it clones the remote repository into that directory.